-The CMMC Accreditation Body (CMMC-AB) hosted a CMMC 2.0 Townhall webinar to review the new requirements in version 2.0 of the Cybersecurity Maturity Model Certification (CMMC) standard.
-The CMMC-AB had already confirmed their support of the changes to the CMMC compliance initiative proposed by the Department of Defense (DoD) as the result of a six-month internal program review.
+The CMMC Accreditation Body (Cyber AB) hosted a CMMC 2.0 Townhall webinar to review the new requirements in version 2.0 of the Cybersecurity Maturity Model Certification (CMMC) standard.
+The Cyber AB had already confirmed their support of the changes to the CMMC compliance initiative proposed by the Department of Defense (DoD) as the result of a six-month internal program review.

 The following distinguished members of the DoD and CMMC community presented during this townhall: